-Considering a part-time job at Starbucks to save cash on your caffeine addiction, but unsure if the job even comes with all the free coffee you can drink?
+Considering a part-time job at Odeon to save cash on your cinema addiction, but unsure if the job actually comes with all the free films you could possibly want to watch?

-Whilst making sure you're actually paid a decent wage should always be your top priority, there's no denying that a few additional benefits can go down a treat too!
+Although making sure that you're actually paid a decent wage should always be your top priority, there's no denying that a few additional benefits can go down a treat too.

-Working at H&M will get you 50% off outfits for work seasonally (so 3 or 4 times a year).
-You'll also get a 25% discount on full price and sale items, and your discount can also be used at any H&M Group stores too, such as COS, Monki, & Other Stories, Cheap Monday and Weekday.
+Working at H&M will get you a 25% discount on full-price and sale items in-store and online, which can also be used at any H&M Group stores too, such as COS, Monki, & Other Stories, Cheap Monday and Weekday.

-Not only this, but you can also combine staff discount with discounts and campaigns that are available to the public – which can sometimes result in 50-75% off!
+Not only this, but you can combine staff discount with offers and campaigns that are available to the public – which can sometimes result in 50% – 75% off.

 Even if you're not a coffee drinker, the perks involved in a job at Starbucks aren't bad at all.

 You'll be entitled to 30% off food, drinks and merchandise in-store, and a major perk is that you also get one free bag of coffee beans or instant coffee every week.
 So, as you won't have to buy coffee for home while working there, you can cut down your supermarket bill.

 Starbucks is also part of the Perks at Work scheme, which gives you access to more than 30,000 discounts, online classes and personal development courses.

 Another perk of working at Starbucks is that you can get an interest-free tenancy deposit loan to help you move into a new rental property if you're struggling to cover a deposit.